openflighthpc/flight-metal-server/README.md

 TBA

-### Intro To Unicorn
+## Intro To Unicorn

 TBA

-#### Starting Unicorn
+### Starting Unicorn

 TBA

-### Stopping The Application
+## Stopping The Application

 The application should be shut down gracefully as it modifies external services.
 Shutting down the application abruptly may result in a miss configuration of the DHCP server.

 [Refer here for how to shutdown the server gracefully](docs/stopping_the_application.md)

-## Operation
+## Authorization

-### Generating Tokens

-The server requires the `Authorization Bearer` header to be set with either a `user` or `admin` token.
-Broadly, users can read from the server and admins can write.
-All tokens are valid for 30 days.
+The API requires all requests to carry with a [jwt](https://jwt.io).
+Within the token either `user: true` or `admin: true` needs to be set.
+This will authenticate with either `user` or `admin` privileges respectively.
+Admins have full access to the API where users can only make `GET` requests.

+The following `rake` tasks are used to generate tokens with 30 days expiry.
+Tokens from other sources will be accepted as long as they:
+1. Where signed with the same shared secret,
+2. Set either `user: true` or `admin: true` in the token body, and
+3. An [expiry claim](https://tools.ietf.org/html/rfc7519#section-4.1.4) has been made.

 ```
 # Generate a admin token: